SoftwareUdvikling2020/SI_MiniProject2_BPMN/README.md

 - Start your local Camunda
 - Go to the src/main/recources and find the travelBooking.bpmn file.
 This file needs to be deployed on Camunda (You can use the camunda modeller for deployment, like in the class example)
 - Run the main method with Intelij.
 - Start a task in local Camunda with a country color of red, yellow or green.

-In the current iteration of the model, the confirmation is given by claiming the task.
-If the color is yellow the human task involves adding an 'approved' variable as a boolean in the form.
+When the color is yellow, the flow will wait for human confirmation in the form of a task.
+In the current iteration of the model, the confirmation is given by claiming the task, adding an 'approved' boolean variable to the form, and submitting it.